 We may need to know: How we are going to manoeuvre in the most effective and efficient manner, using conditions to aid our boat's movements?
-How does our boat design aid or hinder our ability to manoeuvre?
 What techniques and tactics can we use to get in and around rocks?
-Are we able to move forwards, backwards and hold our position to negotiate a confined space?
+Are we able to move forwards, backwards and hold our position even when affected by the wind, tide and waves?
 How can we use our positioning in a confined space to ensure our safety and help others?
 Can we use different speeds and approaches to help our manoeuvring?
 How can we read the water to help our manoeuvring?
 Can we use timing and communication with others to help us?